 When configuring a bill run several options are selected that determine what billing, invoicing and payment workflows are actioned.
 Runs can be created to bill subscriptions only or bill usage only or both.
 Likewise, a run can be initiated to start the invoicing workflow or to run payments and AR Terms.
 EngageIP has the ability to automatically charge the default account payment method based on the collection type.
 ACH and Credit Card token and non tokenized methods are supported.
 To automate processing of items on Bill Runs, EngageIP provides the option to schedule bill runs on a regular cadence.

 Bill on first use scenarios are gaining more prominence particularly in certain verticals such as IoT .
-A product or SIM is not billed until usage comes in or a configurable period of time has expired.
-The first UDR record for that SIM triggers subscription and usage billing activity and changes the state of the SIM (e.g. preactive to active).
+A service is not billed until a certain usage threshold is reached or a configurable period of time has expired.
+Once either of these conditions are met, subscription and usage billing is triggered and the state of the service is transitioned (e.g. preactive to active).
 As part of this workflow, EngageIP also provides a facility to optionally add a time window for when usage needs to come in.
 If no usage comes in within that timeframe, then the state change is triggered and any applicable one time and recurring charges due to the state change will be charged to the account.

 When pricing devices (represented as services in the billing platform), it is possible to configure recurring charges based on service/device states.
 For example, a device can have two states: active and suspended.
 The suspended state can be associated with an MRC of $5 and the active state can be associated with an $10.
 When the device is in suspended state it will get billed an MRC of $5 while in active state it will be billed an MRC of $10.